iOHYES/DoggyPedia/README.md

 On click of each item in the collection view open new screen showing the details of the selected Dog Breed.

 # Approach  :
-1. When the user launches the DoggyPedia application, they are shwon with the Search Bar at top of the screen and a beautiful "Dog Quote" to start with.
+1. When the user launches the DoggyPedia application, they are shown with the Search Bar at top of the screen and a beautiful "Dog Quote" to start with.
 2. As soon as the user starts typing the Breed Name in the search field, search API call will be made with the letters users has typed. (e.g "https://api.thedogapi.com/v1/breeds/search?q=A")
 3. The above API call returns the array of breed details objects.
 4. For the API call, URLSession is used and for API callbacks, protocol methods are used.